SLEEP ISSUES & INSOMNIA

 If you’ve tried some of the above lifestyle remedies and haven’t had the success you were hoping for, you may want to think about taking a melatonin supplement.

-When someone’s suffering from sleep disturbances and not getting the rest they need, it can wreak havoc on all aspects of their life – from work to relationships.
+When someone’s not getting the rest they need, it can wreak havoc on all aspects of their life – from work to relationships.
 Here’s how you can be a supportive partner, friend or colleague during these trying times.

-Our recommendations for better sleep quality include avoiding stimulants like caffeine from early afternoon and heavy meals before bed that’ll make it harder for her body to shut down.
+Our recommendations include avoiding stimulants like caffeine from early afternoon and heavy meals before bed that’ll make it harder for her body to shut down.

-She could also invest in a new mattress or comfier, cooler cotton bedding if her sleep kit needs updating.
-Her nightly routine might need some attention too.
+They could also invest in a new mattress or comfier, cooler cotton bedding if their sleep kit needs updating.
+Their nightly routine might need some attention too.

 BE A CONSIDERATE BED PARTNER

-If you share a bed with someone who’s having trouble sleeping/night sweats, we get it – it’s annoying for you.
+If you share a bed with someone who’s having trouble sleeping or night sweats, we get it – it’s annoying for you.
 But honestly, it’s more annoying for them, because they know you’re laying there not dealing with this nonsense.